AguaClara/Textbook/Introduction/Design_Evolution.rst

     :align: center
     :alt: Improvised ladder access to sed tank

-    A plant operator built a makeshift ladder to enable easier access to the flocculation and sedimentation tanks in a package plant.
+    A plant operator built a makeshift ladder to enable easier access to the flocculation and clarifiers in a package plant.
 This ladder considerably shortened the distance between the coagulant dose controls and the flocculator.
 The ladder also makes it possible to look closely at the water to see the size of the flocs.

 .. _heading_Design_Bifurcations: